Electronics for hostile environments: Mission Alpha, a case study

 Publication date

-The seminar has been carried out both in person and online .
-Participants have been able to join the different sessions, including topics such as design and fabrication of CubeSats structures, system architecture for cubesats and ground stations, as well as magnetic measurement techniques for future gravitational wave space observatories.
-Prominent experts in this field, including representatives of the Mission Alpha consortium such as the Ontech Cluster, Smart City Cluster, companies such as Indaero, Cactus, Integrasys, Alter Technology and the Aerospace Engineering and Electronic Engineering of the University of Seville, have shared their knowledge and experiences in these sessions.
+The seminar was held both in person and online .
+Participants were able to join the various sessions, which covered topics such as CubeSat structure design and fabrication, system architecture for CubeSats and ground stations, and magnetic measurement techniques for future space-based gravitational wave observatories.
+Leading experts in this field, including representatives from the Alpha Mission consortium such as the Ontech Cluster, the Smart City Cluster, companies like Indaero, Cactus, Integrasys, and Alter Technology, and the Aerospace Engineering and Electronic Engineering from the University of Seville, shared their knowledge and experience in these sessions.

-The Alpha Mission is an initiative financed in its first phase by the Ministry of Industry, Commerce and Tourism within the AEI support program to contribute to improving the competitiveness of the Spanish industry, and with the support of the European Union to Through the Recovery, Transformation and Resilience Plan, it represents a key initiative to strengthen the competitiveness of the Spanish industry.
+Mission Alpha is an initiative financed in its first phase by the Ministry of Industry, Trade and Tourism within the program to support the AEIs to contribute to improving the competitiveness of Spanish industry, and with the support of the European Union through the Recovery, Transformation and Resilience Plan, it represents a key initiative to strengthen the competitiveness of Spanish industry.

 About Mission Alpha

-Mission Alpha is a private initiative made up of companies and universities to design, launch and operate the Alpha3 cubesat .
-This satellite, 100% Andalusian , will operate from a LEO orbit, providing valuable services to the society of Andalusia.
+The Alpha Mission is a private initiative comprised of companies and universities to design, launch, and operate the Alpha3 cubesat .
+This satellite, 100% Andalusian in origin , will operate from a LEO orbit, providing valuable services to Andalusian society.

-The project aims to write a 'Newspace' success story in the region, uniting the talent of private companies and Andalusian educational organizations to launch the first genuinely Andalusian satellite.
-It seeks to generate scientific data for institutions, NGOs and universities in fields such as food optimization, deforestation, water management, fire prevention, migration and medical trials .
-In addition, it seeks to make visible and promote a new economy and employment opportunities, inspiring future generations.
+The project aims to create a Newspace success story in the region, uniting the talent of Andalusian private companies and educational institutions to launch the first truly Andalusian satellite.
+It seeks to generate scientific data for institutions, NGOs, and universities in fields such as food optimization, deforestation, water management, fire prevention, migration, and medical trials .
+Furthermore, it aims to raise awareness and promote a new economy and employment opportunities, inspiring future generations.

-The Misión Alpha Consortium is made up of 4 companies, 2 public teaching institutions and 2 business clusters , all Andalusian.
-On October 17, 2023, Seville hosted the official presentation of the Alpha Mission at the Real Alcázar.
+The Mission Alpha Consortium comprises four companies, two public educational institutions, and two business clusters , all based in Andalusia.
+On October 17, 2023, Seville hosted the official presentation of Mission Alpha at the Royal Alcázar.